js-squad/js-training/js-patterns/module/exercises/README.md

-1 - Transform the following singleton (calculator) to the corresponding (stateless or stateful) module pattern (it has to receive the export destination)
+1 - Transform the following singleton (calculator) to a proper (stateless or stateful) module representation (it has to receive the export destination)

 ```javascript
 var calculator = {